What Happened On This Day September 15 In F1 History?

 1916

-Swiss racing driver Toni Branca was born.
-Branca competed in just three Formula One Grands Prix between 1950 and 1951, with his best finish being tenth place.
+Swiss racing driver Toni Branca was born on this day.
+Between 1950 and 1951, Branca competed in just three Formula One Grand Prix, with his best finish being tenth place.
 He passed away in May 1985 at the age of 68.

 1985